Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription.md

 One of the most important functions of a lattice is to inquiry the bonds it contains.

-A usaual bond contians two points, the start point and the end point.
+A usual bond contains two points, the start point and the end point.
 This structure is implemented as [`Bond`](@ref), which has three attributes:
 * `neighbor::Int`: the nearest neighbor order of the bond
 * `spoint::Point`: the start point of the bond
 * `epoint::Point`: the end point of the bond
-The `:neighbor` provides the a prioi info of the nearest neighbor order of a bond, which proves to be quite advantageous in future uses.
+The `:neighbor` provides the a priori info of the nearest neighbor order of a bond, which proves to be quite advantageous in future uses.

 There are other types of generalized bonds.
 In fact, a single point can also be viewed as a kind of bond, namely, the zeroth order nearest neighbor bond.
 We can also have more complex generalized bonds, such as a plaquette (the minimum four-site square) in the square lattice.
 All these generalized bonds gather under the abstract type, [`AbstractBond`](@ref), and the generation from a lattice of such generalized bonds can be managed by the type [`Bonds`](@ref).
-In this package, we only implemente two types of concrete generalized bonds, i.e. [`Point`](@ref) and [`Bond`](@ref).
+In this package, we only implement two types of concrete generalized bonds, i.e. [`Point`](@ref) and [`Bond`](@ref).
 Users interested in other types can define them themselves by extending our protocols.
 In this way, the management of the generation of these user extended bonds can be utilized by [`Bonds`](@ref) without extra modifications.
 See [`Bonds`](@ref) for more details.

 Now let's see a simple example:
 ```@example unitcell